jaanli/nomen/README.md

 cfg.define_float('learning_rate', 0.5, 'This is the learning rate') with cfg.scope('model'):
-  cfg.define_float('name', 'bob', 'Name of the model') cfg.parse_args()
+  cfg.define_float('name', 'bob', 'Name of the model')

+# Parse any command line flags, otherwise set values to defaults
+cfg.parse_args()

 # Hierarchical option parsing means it will search one level higher